Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

  - 	Read the full KIDOZ SDK documentation and `Best Practices` on [KIDOZ SDK](http://kidoz.net/marketing/newsletter/sdk/SDK.pdf) website

 ##Integration
+The easiest way to use the SDK is following this 3 steps:
+1. Include the `KIDOZ SDK` library inside your project
+2. Init the SDK
+3. Add KIDOZ's default button - the `KIDOZ Button` to your `Main Activity`

 ####Include the library
 On android studio you can include the library directly in your Gradle project: